DxsSucuk/DxsSucuk/README.md

 ---

-<p align="center">Thanks you for checking out my Profile!
-It would be nice if you could check out some of my Projects and maybe even star them! ❤️</p>
+<p align="center">Thanks you for checking out my Profile!<br>It would be nice if you could check out some of my Projects and maybe even star them! ❤️</p>
 <p align="center">
   <a href="https://ko-fi.com/T6T4AC652">
     <img alt="Donation" src="https://ko-fi.com/img/githubbutton_sm.svg">